This post has been updated as of October 2018 to reflect new requirements for the Maker Portfolio. For current requirements, see here.

 A1) YES!
 Check out the information about all of our supplements and portfolios on the MIT Admissions website.

 Q2) What is a Maker Portfolio?

-A2) The Maker Portfolio is a description of one project completed outside of school, internships, work, or extracurricular activities.
-We want to see how you learn, create, and problem-solve in an unstructured environment.
-In addition to answering questions about your project, you may upload up to four images or a video about your project.
-In total, all video elements must be less than 3 minutes in runtime.
+A2) We want to see how you learn, create, and problem-solve in an project-based environment.
+In addition to answering questions about your project, you may upload documents, images, and video to record it.
+In total, all video elements must be less than 2 minutes in runtime.
 Many different projects would fit the bill, for example: new origami designs, a chainmail suit, a potato cannon, a knitted fractal, or a computer program/app.

 Q3) How do I submit my Maker Portfolio?